Home | Agenda | Faculty | Hotel | Sponsor/Exhibit | Scholarships | Register

 SEMINAR FACULTY (Subject to change)

 Jeffrey L. Fisher is a professor at Stanford Law School and co-director of its Supreme Court Litigation Clinic.
 His academic and Supreme Court work runs the gamut of federal constitutional and statutory matters, but focuses on constitutional criminal procedure issues.
-Professor Fisher has argued 22 cases in the Supreme Court, including representing the petitioners in Crawford v.
+Professor Fisher has argued 23 cases in the Supreme Court, including successfully representing the petitioners in Crawford v.
 Washington, Melendez-Diaz v.
 Massachusetts, Blakely v.
-Washington, and Kennedy v.
-Louisiana.
+Washington, Kennedy v.
+Louisiana, and, most recently Riley v.
+California.
 In 2006, the National Law Journal named him one of the 100 most influential lawyers in the country – the youngest person on the list – and he has remained on that list since.
 He also is a recipient of the Heeney Award, the highest honor bestowed by the National Association of Criminal Defense Lawyers.
 Professor Fisher formerly served as a law clerk to Justice John Paul Stevens on the Supreme Court of the United States and to Judge Stephen Reinhardt on the U.S. Court of Appeals for the Ninth Circuit.

 Neal Katyal focuses on appellate and complex litigation.
 He has extensive experience in matters of patent, securities, criminal, employment, tort, and constitutional law, and has orally argued 17 cases before the Supreme Court of the United States, with 15 of them in the last four years.
 Prior to joining Hogan Lovells, Neal served as Acting Solicitor General of the United States, where he argued several major Supreme Court cases involving a variety of issues, such as his successful defense of the constitutionality of the Voting Rights Act of 1965, his victorious defense of former Attorney General John Ashcroft for alleged abuses in the war on terror, his unanimous victory against 8 states who sued the nation's leading power plants for contributing to global warming, and a variety of other matters.
 As Acting Solicitor General, Neal was responsible for representing the federal government of the United States in all appellate matters before the U.S. Supreme Court and the Courts of Appeals throughout the nation.
 He served as Counsel of Record hundreds of times in the U.S. Supreme Court.
 He was also the only head of the Solicitor General's office to argue a case in the U.S. Court of Appeals for the Federal Circuit, on the important question of whether certain aspects of the human genome were patentable.
 Neal has also served as a law professor for 15 years at Georgetown University Law Center, where he was one of the youngest professors to have received tenure and a chaired professorship in the university's history.
 He was also Director of the Georgetown Center on National Security and the Law until his appointment to Principal Deputy Solicitor General at the Justice Department.
 Additionally, he served as a visiting professor at both Harvard and Yale Law Schools.
 After graduating from Yale Law School, Neal clerked for The Honorable Guido Calabresi of the U.S. Court of Appeals for the Second Circuit as well as for The Honorable Justice Stephen G. Breyer of the U.S. Supreme Court.
 He also served in the Deputy Attorney General's Office at the Justice Department as National Security Advisor and as Special Assistant to the Deputy Attorney General during 1998-1999.
 Neal has published dozens of scholarly articles in law journals, as well as many op-ed articles in such publications as the New York Times and the Washington Post, and has testified numerous times before various committees of both the U.S. House of Representatives and the U.S. Senate.
 Neal is the recipient of the very highest award given to a civilian by the U.S. Department of Justice, the Edmund Randolph Award, which the Attorney General presented to him in 2011.
 The Chief Justice of the United States appointed him in 2011 to the Advisory Committee on Federal Appellate Rules.
 Additionally, he was named as One of the 40 Most Influential Lawyers of the Last Decade Nationwide by National Law Journal (2010); One of the 90 Greatest Washington Lawyers Over the Last 30 Years by Legal Times (2008); Lawyer of the Year by Lawyers USA (2006); Runner-Up for Lawyer of the Year by National Law Journal (2006); One of the Top 50 Litigators Nationwide 45 Years Old or Younger by American Lawyer (2007); and one of the top 500 lawyers in the country by LawDragon Magazine for each of the last six years.
 He also won the National Law Journal’s pro bono award in 2004.
 After graduating from Yale Law School, he worked as a summer associate with Hogan Lovells' legacy law firm, Hogan & Hartson.